 Basel is located on the border triangle of Switzerland-Germany-France and, for this reason, has developed into a true trinational agglomeration-a melting pot of three nationalities.
 Around 180,000 people now live in the Basel urban area alone.
 Above all, this Swiss city is known to us for its top -class cultural offer.

-In addition to a museum density that is unique in the world with numerous well -known collections and special exhibitions, it is primarily the "Art Basel" as one of the world's most important art fairs that confirms Basel's reputation as a respected art metropolis.
+In addition to a globally unique density of museums with numerous renowned collections and special exhibitions, it is above all “Art Basel” as one of the world’s most important art fairs that confirms Basel’s reputation as a respected art metropolis .

 In addition, the city on the Rhine captivates its visitors with a wealth of masterpieces of modern architecture.
 In them you can still feel the multifaceted history of this metropolis.
 In particular, the well-preserved old town with numerous historical houses and buildings from the 15th century not only fascinate the city's visitor to architecture or history.
 Basel make these circumstances a popular destination for short trips and city trips.